-Use a tire gauge to check the tire inflation pressure at least monthly (check the tire inflation pressure in the spare tire every 6 months) and before long trips.
+Use a tire gauge to check the tire inflation pressure, including the spare, at least monthly and before long trips.
 You are strongly urged to buy a reliable tire pressure gauge, as automatic service station gauges may be inaccurate.
-Ford recommends the use of a digital or dial type tire pressure gauge rather than a stick type of tire pressure gauge.
+Ford recommends the use of a digital or dial type tire pressure gauge rather than a stick type tire pressure gauge.